-Postgresql date to string format
+PostgreSQL date to string

-In Postgresql, dates are converted into strings using the CAST function.
+In PostgreSQL, dates are converted into strings using the CAST function.

 CAST(date AS datatype)